 Conwy Valley highlights

-Spend the day visiting a range of diverse locations, including formal gardens, a market town, a fortified home, a forest park and a country house art gallery.
+Spend the day visiting a selection of diverse locations, including an adrenaline centre, formal gardens, a market town, a fortified home, a forest park and a country house art gallery.
 All are in the beautiful, glaciated valley of the Conwy River, making a circular tour of around 40 miles (64 km) from Llandudno.

 From Llandudno, head 8 miles (13 km) south down the A470 to the National Trust Bodnant Garden.
 Formal and natural planting is set out on a dramatic hillside setting.
 Visitors will find five national plant collections and the largest collection of UK Champion trees in Wales.
 A stroll through the famous Laburnam Arch in May/June is a must.
 Tea rooms and kiosks offer refreshment.
 Coach parking and group rates are available.
 A meet and greet service is offered on request.

-Visitors can head 8 miles (12 km) further south down the Conwy Valley to the market town of Llanrwst.
+A further 4.8 miles (7.7 km) south down the Conwy Valley is the market town of Llanrwst.
 From the clock tower in the market square, visitors can explore the narrow streets, with small shops offering a mix of antiques, Welsh language books and local produce.
 The stone sarcophagus of 13th century Welsh Prince Llywelyn ap Iorwerth is in St Grwst’s Church.
 The historic stone bridge over the River Conwy leads to the 15th century tearoom Tu Hwnt i’r Bont, or the House beyond the bridge, where traditional Welsh rarebit or bara brith is served.
 Booking in advance required for groups and coach parking is available.

 Nearby 0.5 miles (0.8 km) Gwydir Castle is, a fine Tudor building, once the ancestral home of the powerful Wynn family.
 An entrance fee per adult is required.
 Your clients can take the trails through the Gwydir Forest Park and enjoy the clean fresh air and wildlife.
 Their garden tea tent (outdoors) operates for refreshments during the summer.
 A group discount is offered for 30 or more.
 Guided tours can be arranged for groups of 12 up to 55.
 Light refreshments for groups can be arranged by prior arrangement.
 There is a large lay-by available for coach parking, advised to book in advance.